Sisodia dynasty: Origins

 The Sisodia dynasty traced its ancestry to Rahapa, a son of the 12th century Guhila King Ranasimha.
 He founded the village of Shisoda, in modern day Rajsamand district, as his capital, after which his descendants were called Sisodias.
 The main branch of the Guhila dynasty ended with their defeat against the Khalji dynasty at the Siege of Chittorgarh (1303).
-In 1326, Rana Hammir, who belonged to Sisodiya branch, reclaimed control of the region, re-established the dynasty, and also became the founder of the Sisodia dynasty clan, a branch of the Guhila dynasty, to which every succeeding Maharana of Mewar belonged, and the Sisodias regained control of Chittor, the former Guhila capital.
+In 1326, Rana Hammir, who belonged to Sisodiya branch, reclaimed control of the region with the help of Baruji Sauda and his Charan allies, re-established the dynasty, and also became the founder of the Sisodia dynasty clan, a branch of the Guhila dynasty, to which every succeeding Maharana of Mewar belonged, and the Sisodias regained control of Chittor, the former Guhila capital.
+The Sisodiyas were engaged in multiple battles against Sultans of Malwa, Nagor, Gujarat and Delhi.
+They were a significant reason in weakening of the adjacent sultanates including the Delhi Sultanate.

-According to the Rajprashasti genealogy, one of these – Samar Singh – married Prithi, the sister of Prithviraj Chauhan.
+According to the Rajprashasti genealogy, one of these – Rana Samar – married Prithi, the sister of Prithviraj Chauhan.
 His grandson Rahapa adopted the title Rana (monarch).
 Rahapa's descendants spent some time at a place called Sisoda, and therefore, came to be known as "Sisodia".

 History

 The most notable Sisodia rulers were Rana Hamir (r.
-1326–64), Rana Kumbha (r.
-1433–68), Rana Sanga (r.1508–1528) and Rana Pratap (r.
-1572–97).
-The Bhonsle clan, to which the Maratha empire's founder Shivaji belonged, also claimed descent from a branch of the royal Sisodia family.
+1326–1364), Rana Kumbha (r.
+1433–1468), Rana Sanga (r.1508–1528) and Rana Pratap (r.
+1572–1597).
+The Bhonsle clan, to which the Maratha Empire's founder Shivaji belonged, also claimed descent from a branch of the royal Sisodia family.
 Nainsi in his book mentioned Shahji descended from Chacha, son of Rana Lakha.
 Similarly, Rana dynasty of Nepal also claimed descent from Ranas of Mewar.

 According to the Sisodia Chronicles, when the Delhi Sultan Alauddin Khalji attacked Chittorgarh in 1303, the Sisodia men performed Saka (fighting to the death), while their women committed Jauhar (self-immolation in preference to becoming enemy captives).
 This was repeated twice: when Bahadur Shah of Gujarat besieged Chittorgarh in 1535, and when the Mughal emperor Akbar conquered it in 1567.

 Frequent skirmishes with the Mughals greatly reduced the Sisodia power and the size of their kingdom.
 The Sisodias ultimately accepted the Mughal suzerainty, and some even fought in the Mughal army.
 However, the art and literary works commissioned by the subsequent Sisodia rulers emphasized their pre-Mughal past.
 The Sisodias were the last Rajput dynasty to ally with the Mughals, and unlike other Rajput clans, never intermarried with the Mughal imperial family.
 The Sisodias cultivated an elite identity distinct from other Rajput clans through the poetic legends, eulogies and visual arts commissioned by them.
 James Tod, an officer of the British East India Company, relied on these works for his book Annals and Antiquities of Rajasthan, or the central and western Rajpoot states of India (1829–1832).
 His widely read work further helped spread the views of the Sisodias as a superior Rajput clan in colonial and post-colonial India.